I often get asked by clients, friends, and colleagues what tools do I use to manage my business and workflow.

 Recently, I had the opportunity to share the 3 business apps I use to boost my productivity with a group of accountants and small business owners at the West Metro Woodard Meetup.

-A big thank you to Kathy Hazelrigs Grosskurth for hosting the event and giving me the opportunity to speak!
+A big thank you to Kathy Hazelrigs Grosskurth of Bookkeeping Clean and Simple for hosting the event and giving me the opportunity to speak!
 Below is a copy of the presentation to download and transcript notes from the meeting.

 1 | Asana

-As a womanpreneur of my firm working with multiple clients each day, using one system to track my day-to-day routine is vital to my sanity.
+As a entrepreneur working with multiple clients each day, using one system to track my day-to-day routine is vital to my sanity.
 I have tried different task and project management tools before but I keep coming back to Asana for its ease of use, design aesthetics, and integration with Gmail and many apps.

 In Asana, I can document my workflow process and centralized a checklist for completing projects.
 Gone are the days of using Excel spreadsheets to track my to-do list.

 Inside the tool, I can cross-reference content from different projects and take meeting notes as well.
 With the new addition the Asana Gmail Add-on, I can convert an email from my inbox on my computer or on my phone to a task and archive the email to achieve inbox zero.

 Asana works great with teams especially if you need to collaborate on website redesigns, blog posts, or QuickBooks clean-up and migration projects.
 It eliminates the back and forth emails between teams and clients.